Albatross: An optimistic consensus algorithm: Protocol Specification

+Validators and stakers register on-chain with their respective stake.
+The registry also stores additional information, such as the stakers' delegation, the validators' public keys, and what state validators are in.

+A validator can be marked as active or inactive.
+Only active validators can be elected for block production.
+The protocol offers signaling transactions to the on-chain registry to switch between those states, as well as to create and delete validators and stakers.

-\subsection{Validator selection}
+\subsection{Validator Selection}

-There are two cases in which it is needed to select a random subset of validators: at the end of an epoch when a new validator list is chosen and before every micro block to choose the next slot owner from the validator list.
+There are two cases in which we need to select a random subset of validators: at the end of an \gls{epoch} to elect new validators and before every \gls{micro-block} to select the next block producer.
+We rely on a random beacon based on verifiable random functions to facilitate a pseudo-random but deterministic selection.